 Our Group Tours are considered “small group tours” that will consist of 10 -16 travelers.
 Our CEO will lead the group through the country for the entirety of the trip.

-In contrast, an Independent Vacation is simply a vacation package purchased from us.
+In contrast, an Self-Guided Tours is simply a vacation package purchased from us.
 You are responsible for navigating Japan yourself.
 No full-time guide is provided.
 We are however available via WhatsApp while you are on your vacation to aid you in anyway possible.

 Any travelers under 18 must be accompanied by an adult.
 Since our tours are geared more towards an adult audience, we don’t recommend anyone under 15.
 Younger teens and children may find the history and culture uninteresting.